From my journal this week, thoughts about the struggle that is recovery:

 Everything in my life seems pointless.
 Nothing is any good if I can’t be thin.

-I am trying to argue, to rationalize, logic, and talk my way out.
-Try something new.
-Exercise but try and make yourself strong and healthy.
+I’m trying to argue, to rationalize, to logic and talk my way out.
+To try something new.
+Exercise but to make myself strong and healthy.
 Keep eating.
-Visualize Jennifer Lopez’ body – she’s not a stick and she is also the same age.
-It’s not working.
-I want sticks.
-I want bones.
+Visualize Jennifer Lopez’s body – she’s not a stick and she’s the same age as me.
+Want that.

 It’s not working.